Hastings foodie guide: where to eat and drink

 The Thai café at Boulevard Books

+No trip to Hastings is complete without an amble down George Street.
+It links the Old Town to the seafront and is lined with independent coffee bars, sweet shops, vintage emporiums and quirky little restaurants including the Thai café at Boulevard Books, owned by husband-and-wife team Graham and Natthawan (aka June) Frost.
 During the day it’s a higgledy-piggledy secondhand bookshop, with creaking floorboards and a maze of narrow corridors.
 But come 6:30pm and those same corridors are crammed with tiny tables (the cosiest of which is in the ‘political books’ section), laden with Thai food cooked by June.
-Ingredients are imported from Thailand to create as genuine a menu as possible (£13 for a starter and main), and it’s great for vegetarians – you can substitute the meat for tofu in almost every dish.
-Plus they’ll even provide a cooler for your wine (it’s bring your own).
+Ingredients are imported from Thailand to create as genuine a menu as possible, and it’s great for vegetarians – you can substitute the meat for tofu in almost every dish.
+Plus they’ll even provide a cooler for your wine (it’s bring your own). thaicafeandbookshop.com

-Di Polas
+Di Pola's

 A. G. Hendy & Co.

+Step back in time with a visit to food journalist and photographer Alastair Hendy’s Georgian shop and kitchen.
+He spent three years restoring the High Street building to its original state, and the result is so utterly convincing – symmetrical window displays, heavy dark wooden-panelled rooms, enamel factory lights and a front desk mahogany counter that hides the electric till – as to leave visitors spellbound.
 The dining room and outdoor courtyard is out the back, and to get there you have to walk through an irresistible shop stocked with vintage crockery, Denby teacups, rolling pins, Kilner jars and even enamel buckets.
 Food is simple sharing plates with a focus on (you guessed it) fresh fish landed by the local fleet – skate wing and capers; fish, crab and shellfish pot; and juicy brown shrimps with kohlrabi and tarragon.
-A word of warning: you can only eat lunch at the weekend here, with last orders at 4pm.
+A word of warning: you can only eat lunch at the weekend here, with last orders at 4pm. aghendy.com

 Penbuckles Deli

 A charming little deli, with smart golden signage and an old-fashioned bay window piled high with artisan cheeses, wine, Trealy farm cured meats and Monmouth coffee.
 It’s a great place for a picnic lunch – try one of their hickory-smoked sausage rolls, or a Bombay potato bomb.
-There’s also a tasting room at the back that serves deli platters and craft ales for lunch.
+There’s also a tasting room at the back that serves deli platters and craft ales for lunch. penbuckles.co.uk

 The Crown

 Another great Hastings Old Town spot, this time set away from the crowds on All Saints Street.
 It’s an independent pub, contemporary in style with local art on the walls and a dog-friendly attitude.
-It’s less “cosy fireside pint” and more “lively dining room”, with a sophisticated menu that makes the most of produce from over 20 local suppliers.
+It’s less “cosy fireside pint” and more “lively dining room”, with a sophisticated menu that makes the most of produce from over 20 local suppliers. thecrownhastings.co.uk

 Rock-a-Nore Fisheries

-Another must-visit if you’re in The Stade area.
+This is a must-visit if you’re in The Stade area.
 Hungry humans and seagulls alike form a queue at this place, their beady eyes on the mounds of fresh cockles at the front of the shop.
 It’s a family business over 30 years old that specialises in smoked fish (especially salmon, kippers, conger eels and prawns) – in fact, the family smokes nearly 300kg of fish a week.
+If you’ve only space for one thing, let it be the hot-smoked salmon – it was invented by accident when, one Christmas, the sawdust that keeps fish cool during smoking caught fire… the punters loved it so much that it’s now made on purpose. rockanore.co.uk

 This fish and chips café, set among the net shops, permanently sports a 'fully booked' sign at the bottom of its rickety stairs, and no wonder: the vast, pearly fish in its light batter escapes from the confines of its plate; the chips – crisp and floury, always double-fried – are some of the best we’ve tried.
 Cod and haddock comes from the fish market directly underneath it.
 We exit stuffed, our coats fragranced with frying and vinegar, happy as clams.
+(Fishmarket, Rock A Nore Rd, 01424 430205)

 Two Bulls Steakhouse

-Over at clever Two Bulls Steakhouse gelato from Di Polas is served as part of the unabashedly calorific dessert offering.
-This former pub has become very close to locals’ hearts thanks to some very fine Irish steak – mine, a 28-day dry-aged Angus point end (aka ‘butcher’s secret’) is as good a piece of meat as we’ve had outside the spendy London steak temples at a fraction of the price.
+Over at clever Two Bulls Steakhouse gelato from Di Polas' is served as part of the unabashedly calorific dessert offering.
+This former pub has become very close to locals’ hearts thanks to some very fine Irish steak – mine, a 28-day dry-aged Angus point end (aka ‘butcher’s secret’) is as good a piece of meat as we’ve had outside the spendy London steak temples at a fraction of the price. twobulls.co.uk

 Where to stay in Hastings...